Green Bank Telescope

 The Robert C. Byrd Green Bank Telescope (GBT) in Green Bank, West Virginia, US is the world's largest fully steerable radio telescope, surpassing the Effelsberg 100-m Radio Telescope in Germany.
 The Green Bank site was part of the National Radio Astronomy Observatory (NRAO) until September 30, 2016.
 Since October 1, 2016, the telescope has been operated by the independent Green Bank Observatory.
 The telescope's name honors the late Senator Robert C. Byrd who represented West Virginia and who pushed the funding of the telescope through Congress.

 The Green Bank Telescope operates at meter to millimeter wavelengths.
-Its 100-meter diameter collecting area, unblocked aperture, and good surface accuracy provide superb sensitivity across the telescope's full 0.1–116 GHz operating range.
+Its 100-meter-diameter collecting area, unblocked aperture, and good surface accuracy provide superb sensitivity across the telescope's full 0.1–116 GHz operating range.
 The GBT is fully steerable, and 85 percent of the local celestial hemisphere is accessible.
-It is used for astronomy about 6500 hours every year, with 2000–3000 hours per year going to high-frequency science.
-Part of the scientific strength of the GBT is its flexibility and ease of use, allowing for rapid response to new scientific ideas.
+It is used for astronomy about 6500 hours out of the 8760 hours in a year, with 2000–3000 hours per year going to high-frequency science.
+Part of the scientific strength of the GBT is its flexibility and ease of use, allowing for rapid response to new scientific ideas and phenomena.
 It is scheduled dynamically to match project needs to the available weather.
 The GBT is also readily reconfigured with new and experimental hardware.
-The high-sensitivity mapping capability of the GBT makes it a vital complement to the Atacama Large Millimeter Array, the Expanded Very Large Array, the Very Long Baseline Array, and other high-angular resolution interferometers.
+The high-sensitivity mapping capability of the GBT makes it a vital complement to the Atacama Large Millimeter Array, the Expanded Very Large Array, the Very Long Baseline Array, and other high-angular-resolution interferometers.
 Facilities of the Green Bank Observatory are also used for other scientific research, for many programs in education and public outreach, and for training students and teachers.

 The telescope began regular science operations in 2001, making it one of the newest astronomical facilities of the US National Science Foundation (NSF).
-It was constructed following the collapse of a previous telescope at Green Bank, a 90.44 m paraboloid that began observations in October 1961.
-The previous telescope collapsed on 15 November 1988 due to the sudden loss of a gusset plate in the box girder assembly, which was a key component for the structural integrity of the telescope.
+It was constructed following the collapse of a previous telescope at Green Bank, the 300 Foot Radio Telescope, a 90.44 m paraboloid that began observations in October 1961.
+This previous telescope collapsed on 15 November 1988 due to the failure of a gusset plate in the box girder assembly, which was a key component for the structural integrity of the telescope.

 Location

 The telescope sits near the heart of the United States National Radio Quiet Zone, a unique area located in the town of Green Bank, West Virginia, where authorities limit all radio transmissions to avoid emissions toward the GBT and the Sugar Grove Station.
-The location of the telescope within the Radio Quiet Zone allows for the detection of faint radio-frequency signals which man-made signals might otherwise mask.
+The location of the telescope within the Radio Quiet Zone allows for the detection of faint radio-frequency signals which human-made signals might otherwise mask.
 The observatory borders National Forest land, and the Allegheny Mountains shield it from some radio interference.

 The telescope's location has been the site of important radio astronomy telescopes since 1957.
 It currently houses seven additional telescopes, and in spite of its somewhat remote location, receives about 40,000 visitors each year.